 Already, the company has been reported to have partnered with CATL, China’s largest automotive battery maker, which could make a large-scale lithium-ion unit for Project Titan.
 In addition, Apple’s investment into Chinese ride-hailing unicorn Didi Chuxing could give the company a partnership that could potentially yield valuable driver data as it mounts its autonomous car project.

-As of this year, the company is also applying for patents related to battery technology.
-In fact, of the 20 most significant phrases in Apple’s 2017 patent applications, 6 are directly related to improving battery technology.
+As of 2017, the company is also applying for patents related to battery technology.
+In fact, of the 20 most significant phrases in Apple’s 2017 patent applications, 6 were directly related to improving battery technology.

-The second most significant phrase for 2017 is “active material”, which relates to the chemical compounds involved in the creation of compact energy-dense batteries.
+The second most significant phrase for 2017 was “active material”, which relates to the chemical compounds involved in the creation of compact energy-dense batteries.

 While battery tech could be related to the holy grail of smartphones — a device that will last for days on a single charge — battery tech translates well from smaller devices to larger applications like homes and cars